Master of Education in School Counseling

 Our program is designed with both recent college graduates and experienced practitioners in mind.
 It is ideal for human development or social service professionals, and career changers who wish to work in school environments.
 Current teachers, social workers and master’s degree holders may be able to customize their program to meet their needs.

-Our program offers an accessible yet rigorous curriculum aligned with Massachusetts licensure requirements and the American School Counselors Association standards.
-Merit scholarships are available for graduate school counseling applicants.
+We offer an accessible yet rigorous curriculum aligned with Massachusetts licensure requirements and the American School Counselors Association standards.

 Depending on your professional goals, the M.Ed. in School Counseling at Merrimack offers you several options:

-License Only: If you already hold a master’s degree in counseling or psychology, Merrimack College offers a customized program to assist you with meeting licensure requirements for school counseling in Massachusetts.
+- License Only: If you already hold a master’s degree in counseling or psychology, Merrimack offers a customized program to assist you with meeting licensure requirements for school counseling in Massachusetts.

 Follow Your Path to a Career That Makes a Difference